One of the many perks of living in a community!

 Sign Up for Clubs, Classes, and Social Events

 One of the most effective ways to meet new people and make new lifelong friends is through shared interests and passions.
 Luckily, retirement living in Brampton offers an array of fun activities, clubs, interactive classes, and social events like field trips, knitting clubs, dance lessons, and even parties to help seniors get better acquainted with their neighbours.
-Joining in these types of activities can also give you a great sense of purpose by filling your schedule with meaningful interactions with other people your age.
+Joining these types of activities can also give you a great sense of purpose by filling your schedule with meaningful interactions with other people your age.

 Spend More Time in Common Areas and Less Time in Your Room